wethod/learning-center-source/content/friday/index.md

 A box at the top of the page will always remind you which team member you are managing at the moment.

 {{< img-center src="/uploads/2022/02/22/timesheet-others.png" >}}

+### Whitelist

+The timesheet whitelist is used to prevent some users from editing the timesheet in a particular project.

+When the timesheet whitelist is enabled for a project, in fact, only users in this list can edit the associated timesheet.
+Not even the PM or the account are allowed to edit the hours when they're not whitelisted.
+When you're not whitelisted, you **won't see** the project in the timesheet section.
+However, you will still be able to see the hours and notes you previously entered, but you will **not** be able to **edit** them anymore.

+When the timesheet whitelist is disabled, anyway, every user will see that project in the timesheet section just as they usually would.

+Please note that being excluded from a timesheet whitelist does not keep you from seeing the project pages or the planning associated as you normally would.

+Same conditions apply for both the weekly and the detailed timesheet modes.

+You can enable the whitelist from the project details sidebar in the Project list.

 ## Project Status